HatKid21/multi-functional-telegram-bot/README.md

-Multifunctional bot with AI assistent and reminder system.
+Multifunctional bot with AI assistant and reminder system.

 # Features